Is there a Difference between Alcoholism Rehab and Drugs Rehab?

 Paul’s individualized treatment plan includes the counseling sessions devoted to getting him acquainted with the treatment programs at HIR.
 The therapist would also guide Paul in overcoming his denial and ambivalence by helping him accept the fact that he is an addict and that he needs help through the counseling sessions.

 The same procedure applies to alcoholic clients.
 Gloy, an alcoholic also goes through the same procedure.
-After through assessment, the treatment team works with her in coming up with an individualized treatment plan.
+After a thorough assessment, the treatment team works with her in coming up with an individualized treatment plan.
 In most cases, the therapist shall help the client overcome denial and accept the fact she needs treatment before starting the therapies.

 Is there a difference in the treatment plan between a drug addict and an alcoholic?

-Yes and no. Yes, because the treatment methods may vary because of the substance abused and every person needs a unique treatment plan especially designed to suit his or her recovery needs.
+Yes and no. Yes, because the treatment methods may vary because of the substance abused and every person needs a unique treatment plan specially designed to suit his or her recovery needs.
 And no, because HIR treats alcoholism as another type of addiction that must be dealt with in a comprehensive and individualized manner, using the available tools and therapeutic methods.

 Does HIR give medications?